 - Library trips.
 Libraries often have summer reading programs.
 Have your kids keep a list of the books they have read or had read to them.
 If necessary, create your own reward system to make the rewards a bit more meaningful.

 - Read alouds.
-Make a list of books that you want to read with your kids just for fun.
+Make a list of books that you want to read or listen to with your kids just for fun.